Grygov

 Grygov is a municipality and village in Olomouc District in the Olomouc Region of the Czech Republic.
 It has about 1,500 inhabitants.

 Etymology

-The name is derived from the German work kriegaw, which meant "floodplain dispute".
+The name is derived from the German word kriegaw, which meant 'floodplain dispute'.
 It refers to a legal dispute over land ownership that took place in the mid-14th century.

 Geography

 Grygov is located about 6 km south of Olomouc.
 It lies mostly in the Upper Morava Valley, only the eastern part of the municipality extends into the Nízký Jeseník range.
 The highest point is the Horka hill at 253 m above sea level.

-Near Grygov is the Království riparian forest, protected as a nature reserve.
-It contains an oak-tree called Král ("The King"), which is about 400 years old.
+Near Grygov is the riparian forest Království, protected as a nature reserve.
+It contains an oak-tree called Král ('king'), which is about 400 years old.

 History

 The first written mention of Grygov is from 1306, when King Wenceslaus III donated the area to the city of Olomouc.
 From the 16th century, the village was known for lime production.